About Us: Community Involvement

 YMCA Aquatic Center

-The Aquatic Center reopened its doors to the best youth group of divers in America, synchronized swimmers, masters swimmers, high school swimmers, and senior citizens seeking therapeutic water treatment.
+The Aquatic Center reopened its doors and now serves the best youth group of divers in America, synchronized swimmers, master swimmers, high school swimmers, and senior citizens seeking therapeutic water treatment.

 Haiti Relief-Rebuild-Sustain Program

 The Harris Rosen Foundation has been dedicated to helping Haitian brothers and sisters living in Haiti attain a level of self-sufficiency for over a decade.
 It assists in the areas of education and health with donations to hospitals, orphanages, and schools in Haiti.
 Over the years our Haiti Task Force visited Haiti several times to deliver medical and school supplies, which were collected in the Central Florida area through supply drives and donations from local businesses.
 In addition to analyzing the needs of Haitians and devising a plan of action to help, they are also responsible for ensuring all supplies delivered to Haiti go directly to the people who most need help.

 The one area where Haiti needed the most help is one we often take for granted: a clean water supply.
 In Haiti much of the water is so contaminated that just one glass may cause serious illness or even death.
 On September 10, 2005, The Harris Rosen Foundation and the Task Force hosted the Water for Haiti Gala.
 The funds raised at this gala event were used to purchase close to 250 water filtration systems that were delivered to hospitals and schools in rural areas of Haiti.

 Weeks after the historic and devastating earthquake of 2010, the foundation delivered 20,000 pounds of supplies to the Port-au-Prince and Beauchamp areas.
 Our people were on the ground in Haiti, along with fixed-wing aircrafts, to facilitate delivery of these urgently needed medical supplies to wherever they were needed.